choupit0/FortiRule/README.md

 **To be continued...**

 # 🔒 Enhance security
-**(https) To encrypt communications, we need to use the HTTPS protocol both at the application level and the Apache2 server level; otherwise, it won't work.**
+**We encrypt communications, we need to use the HTTPS protocol both at the application level and the Apache2 server level; otherwise, it won't work.**

-## Apache2:
+## Apache2 (https):

 Let's enable the SSL module for Apache and SSL site:
 ```